Softechanalytics/Softechanalytics/README.md

 <h1>Chukwuemeka (Chuks) Isaac Anyakwu</h1>

-<b>About Me</b1>
+<h5>About Me</h5>

-I am a skilled Data Analyst with a strong background in transforming complex data sets into actionable insights.
+<p>I am a skilled Data Analyst with a strong background in transforming complex data sets into actionable insights.
 I have experience in Oil and gas, Supply Chain, Health, Logistics, Big Data Warehouse, and automation.
-I specialize in using data-driven decision-making to optimize processes and improve overall business performance.
+I specialize in using data-driven decision-making to optimize processes and improve overall business performance.</p>

 Skills